Belgian Biodiversity Platform for Science, Policy and Practice

 Strategy 3: Use Urban Gateways to Nature

 Using urban gateways to nature for bringing urbanities closer to nature is a new strategy for us.
-We will test it on 9 May 2018, day on which we will organise a field trip in a forest in Belgium, during which scientists, decision-makers and practitioners will gather for a walk which will be studded with several short pitches by practice professionals.
-Topics of discussion will vary from urban forests, recreation pressure, cultural heritage, to biodiversity conservation, wood production, climate… We believe that this type of initiatives is very important to ensure that people working in administrations or research institutes do get to really reconnect with nature, and maybe increase their interest in and connection to the very topic they work on, on a daily basis; far from their desk and computer.
+On 9 May 2018, we organised a field trip in a forest in Belgium (see photo), during which scientists, decision-makers and practitioners gathered for a walk which was studded with several short pitches by practice professionals.
+Topics of discussion varied from urban forests, recreation pressure, cultural heritage, to biodiversity conservation, wood production, climate… We believe that this type of initiatives is very important to ensure that people working in administrations or research institutes do get to really reconnect with nature, and maybe increase their interest in and connection to the very topic they work on, on a daily basis; far from their desk and computer.

 Strategy 4: Embrace Technology